tinkercademy-bootcamp/chat-project-aryan12cc/exercise-3/README.md

 - Make sure you have `-fsanitize=address` in both your `CXX_FLAGS` and `LD_FLAGS` in your Makefile
 - What do `-fsanitize=address`, `CXX_FLAGS` and `LD_FLAGS` mean?
+  - `-fsanitize=address` is a flag for fast memory error detector.
+It can detect the following memory errors:
+    - Out of bounds
+    - Use after free
+    - Double free etc.
+  - `CXX_FLAGS` is a variable to store all the flags to be used while compiling in C++
+  - `LD_FLAGS` is a variable to store all the flags to be used while linking different object files.
 - With the new tool of the Compiler Explorer, and keeping in mind what you have learned about how to use debug mode
 - What happens when you look at a `std::string` using the above methods?
+  - The text of `std::string` might not be stored with the `basic_string` object itself. `std::string` is an object of `basic_string`, and has certain member functions like `_M_string_length`, `_M_p` etc. For large text, the string holds a pointer to the text, which is stored at another location (on the heap).
 - Where is the text in your `std::string`?
+  - For short strings, it is stored with the `std::string` object for faster access.
+For longer strings,it is stored on the heap and `std::string` just has a pointer to the location where the data is stored.
 - What is `std::optional`?
 - How do you find out the memory layout of a `std::optional`?
 - Read https://en.cppreference.com/w/cpp/memory#Smart_pointers - Guide to